 Information and Guidance Notes

 Please read the information below to understand what is required and also the step-by-step guide to see what information you will need before applying.
-You can click on the “apply here” button to download an application form or contact us, as below, to ask for a paper copy to be sent to you.

 Step-by-Step guide to completing the application form:

 Here is a list of the information you will need before starting the application procedure:

 - A name for your project, a date or timescale you expect it to be in place and an outline of your idea/project e.g. How did the project come about, what the project will do, who will be involved and what outcome you expect

 - Choose one or more of the priorities.
 You must demonstrate how it will meet the chosen priority – e.g. you should consider how it will maximize the benefit to the group/organisation and/or the wider community

 - Please state which specific neighbourhood area(s) of Rastrick will be included and/or benefit